orbeon/orbeon-forms-doc/form-runner/link-embed/liferay-proxy-portlet.md

 </filter>
 ```

-_NOTE: You could also setup filtering on the type "remote-host" and check on the value "localhost" instead of filtering on IP addresses, however often reverse DNS lookups are not enabled in servlet containers for performance reasons, which means you need to filter by IP address instead._
+You could also set up filtering on the type "remote-host" and check on the value "localhost" instead of filtering on IP addresses, however often reverse DNS lookups are not enabled in servlet containers for performance reasons, which means you need to filter by IP address instead.

 #### Test the setup